-Our approach How we will do it · Recognise that the Work to achieve equitable and value-based allocation by prioritising protection of te mauri of sustainable allocation of geothermal as follows: Ngā Wai Ariki o Rotorua - Te mauri o ngā wai ariki takes precedence over - Sustainable customary practices of using ngāwhā use of geothermal as a renewable energy source - Geothermal takes for customary communal use (e.g. marae and and consider alternatives papakāinga) where necessary - Geothermal takes for community or communal health and • A values-based wellbeing facilities (e.g., public pools, churches, hospitals, nonapproach for the taking profit organisations etc.) of geothermal water, - Geothermal takes for individual and group domestic space and heat and energy, where water heating and commercial uses through direct heat te mauri of ngā wai ariki and sustainable • Provisions in Regional Plan that reflect a values-based allocation intergenerational approach by providing a consenting pathway for priority uses and that customary practices are limit the transfer of consented take from communal and community protected as a priority uses to commercial use. • Develop protocols to assess the benefits of the proposed end use of geothermal Avoid inefficient high impact uses of geothermal (e.g., electricity generation)
+Our approach How we will do it Recognise that the protection of te mauri of Ngā Wai Ariki o Rotorua takes precedence over use of geothermal as a renewable energy source and consider alternatives where necessary Work to achieve equitable and value-based allocation by prioritising sustainable allocation of geothermal for new takes, or increase in existing takes, as follows: 1.
+Te mauri o ngā wai ariki and then; 2.
+Sustainable customary practices of using ngāwhā under s 14(3)(c) RMA A values-based approach for the taking of geothermal water, heat and energy, where te mauri of ngā wai ariki and sustainable intergenerational customary practices are protected as a priority Communal use for the health and wellbeing of tangata whenua (e.g. marae use such as cooking and heating, communal bathing and papakāinga) 4.
+Use for bathing and wellness 5.
+Other Provisions in Regional Plan that reflect a values-based allocation approach by providing a consenting pathway for priority uses and that limit the transfer of consented take from communal and community uses to individual commercial use.
+Develop protocols to assess the benefits of the proposed end use of geothermal Avoid inefficient high impact uses of geothermal (e.g., electricity generation)